husio/lith/README.md

 # Lith

-Lith is a service that integrates with your application to provide authentication functionality.
+Lith is an authentication service that integrates with your application.
 It is small, fast, self-contained and easy to configure.

 ## Features